I tested dozens of AI assistants to find the 5 best Copilot alternatives in 2025

 2. GitHub Copilot

-Why it’s on the list: It's the benchmark that everyone else is measured against.
-For millions of developers, it's become a standard part of their toolkit for speeding up work and getting through the more boring parts of coding.
-It’s great for boilerplate code and suggesting solutions for common problems, freeing you up to focus on the harder stuff.
+Why it's on the list: It's the benchmark that everyone else is measured against.
+For millions of developers, it's become a standard part of their toolkit for speeding up work and getting through the more tedious parts of coding.
+GitHub reports that developers using Copilot are up to 55% more productive at writing code and report up to 75% higher job satisfaction.
+It's great for boilerplate code and common patterns, freeing you up to focus on the harder stuff.

-Pricing: It’s free for verified students and people who maintain popular open-source projects.
-The individual Pro plan is $10 a month.
+Pricing: It's free for verified students and people who maintain popular open-source projects.
+The individual Pro plan is $10/user/month.
+A free tier with 2,000 completions/month and 50 agent or chat requests/month is also available with no credit card required.

 3. ClickUp Brain

-What it is: ClickUp Brain isn't a separate tool but an AI assistant built right into the ClickUp project management platform.
-It's meant to be the brain of your operation, connecting and making sense of information from your tasks, docs, and goals.
+What it is: ClickUp Brain isn't a separate tool but an AI assistant built directly into the ClickUp project management platform.
+It connects and makes sense of information across your tasks, docs, and goals in one place.

 Standout Features: Its main strength is that it's deeply woven into the ClickUp platform.
-It isn't just generating text, it's understanding the context of your projects.
-It can also automate some of the annoying parts of project management, like creating subtasks or updating timelines when things change.
+It understands the context of your projects and can automate parts of project management, like creating subtasks or updating timelines when things change.

-Pricing: ClickUp’s paid plans begin at $7 per user/month.
-The ClickUp Brain add-on is available on top of those plans.
+Pricing: ClickUp's paid plans begin at $7/user/month.
+ClickUp Brain is available on those plans; see the pricing page for current bundling details.

 4. Tabnine

 What it is: Tabnine is an AI coding assistant that puts privacy and personalization first.
-It does a similar job to GitHub Copilot, offering smart code completions, but it gives your company a lot more say in how the AI operates.
+It does a similar job to GitHub Copilot, offering smart code completions, but gives your company a lot more say in how the AI operates and where your code goes.

-Why it’s a great Copilot alternative: For any organization with strict security rules or concerns about protecting its code, Tabnine is a solid choice.
+Why it's a great Copilot alternative: For any organization with strict security rules or concerns about protecting its code, Tabnine is a solid choice.
 Its standout feature is the option to run the AI model entirely on your own machine or in your private cloud.
-This means your code never leaves your control, which is a huge relief for anyone working on sensitive projects.
+This means your code never leaves your infrastructure, which is a major consideration for anyone working on sensitive projects or in regulated industries.

 Standout Features: You can also train Tabnine on your team's private code repositories.
 This helps the AI learn your specific coding styles and patterns, so its suggestions become much more relevant than what a generic model can offer.

-What it is: ChatGPT Team is the business version of the AI everyone’s been talking about.
-It gives your team access to OpenAI's best models (like GPT-4o), higher usage limits, and better data privacy, all inside a shared workspace.
+What it is: ChatGPT Business (formerly ChatGPT Team, renamed August 2025) is the business version of the AI everyone's been talking about.
+It gives your team access to OpenAI's most capable models, higher usage limits, and stronger data privacy controls, all inside a shared workspace.

-Why it’s a great Copilot alternative: When you need an AI for some heavy-duty thinking, like deep research, creative brainstorming, or writing long articles, the models behind ChatGPT are often a step ahead.
-It's a favorite for marketing, content, and strategy folks who need to work through complex ideas that require more reasoning power.
+Why it's a great Copilot alternative: When you need an AI for demanding thinking tasks (deep research, creative brainstorming, writing long articles), the models behind ChatGPT are consistently strong.
+It's a favorite for marketing, content, and strategy teams who need to work through complex ideas that require more reasoning power.

-Limitations to consider: Its biggest downside is that it doesn't really connect to your other tools.
-It’s a standalone app, so you’ll find yourself doing a lot of copying and pasting.
-For tasks that happen inside a specific workflow, it’s way less efficient than a specialized tool like eesel AI that lives right in your help desk.
+Limitations to consider: Its biggest downside is that it doesn't connect to your other tools.
+It's a standalone app, so you'll find yourself doing a lot of copying and pasting.
+For tasks that happen inside a specific workflow, it's far less efficient than a specialized tool like eesel AI that lives right in your helpdesk.

-How to choose the right Copilot alternatives for your job
+How to choose the right Copilot alternative for your job

-Picking the right tool doesn't have to be a headache.
-It gets a lot easier if you just ask yourself a few questions.
-Here’s what I suggest:
+Picking the right tool gets a lot easier if you ask yourself a few direct questions.
+Here's what I suggest:

 -